Adil Charkaoui: Arrest and release

-Defender of unpopular causes
+Defender of Islamic causes

 In August 2013, Charkaoui defended the right of two foreign Islamic hate-preachers to spread their message in Montreal, even if they held sexist and misogynist views of women in society.
 Citing security concerns, the event was cancelled by the convention centre where it was supposed to be held.
 Charkaoui maintained that it was Islamophobia to ban their visit to Canada.

 Activities at Collège de Maisonneuve

 For a time prior to 2015, Charkaoui rented classroom space every Sunday from Collège de Maisonneuve, a Montreal Cegep near the Olympic Stadium, for Muslim education and Arabic language studies, which he calls l'École des compagnons.
 Charkaoui also rented classroom space at the nearby Collège de Rosemont, also a Cegep.
 It was reported in February 2015 that six of his young students had absconded to Syria, allegedly with intent to join an Islamic terrorist group, either ISIS or the Nusra Front.
 Of these, four students were following his guidance at the de Maisonneuve location, and at least one teenager, Mohammed Rifaat, he knew through the Rosemont location.
+In total 11 of 19 which had either left and entered conflict zones or had been arrested entering conflict zones had attended Charkaoui's classes.

 Before the week was out, Charkaoui threatened to sue both Colleges because they had terminated the arrangements under which he leased the classroom spaces.
 At a press conference, he deemed the termination unacceptable and dishonest.

 An interview of Charkaoui by ICI RDI's Anne-Marie Dussault sparked quite a bit of controversy the following week.
 Dressed in a djellaba, Charkaoui presented himself as a victim and rejected calls for him to condemn violent jihadism and the Islamist project.
 Instead he accused western politicians of promoting violence against Muslims in a degenerate, Islamophobic culture.
 Charkaoui maintained that ISIS was a creature of the US government, and on his website he hyperlinks to other websites that offer praise of Osama bin Laden.
 He rejects any interference of the wider community in which he lives on his religious rights; he finds this argument to be nefarious.
 One commentator was shocked because of what his position meant in the context of his pedagogical pursuits.